Sub-Roman Britain: Written accounts

-There are more continental contemporary sources that mention Britain, though these are highly problematic.
-The most famous is the so-called Rescript of Honorius, in which the Western Emperor Honorius tells the British civitates to look to their own defence.
-The first reference to this rescript is written by the 6th-century Byzantine scholar Zosimus and is found in the middle of a discussion of southern Italy; no further mention of Britain is made, which has led some, though not all, modern academics to suggest that the rescript does not apply to Britain, but to Bruttium in Italy.
-The Gallic chronicles, Chronica Gallica of 452 and Chronica Gallica of 511, say prematurely that "Britain, abandoned by the Romans, passed into the power of the Saxons" and provide information about St Germanus and his visit or visits to Britain, though again this text has received considerable academic deconstruction.
+More continental contemporary sources mention Britain, although their information is sparse and open to question.
+The Historia Nova of Byzantine scholar Zosimus notes in passing that western Emperor Honorius, in the throes of Alaric's invasion in 410, sent a rescript to British cities that they must look to their own defence.
+Some historians have suggested that the reference was instead to Bruttium, but Gildas describes Britain receiving just such a message.
+The Gallic chronicles, Chronica Gallica of 452 and Chronica Gallica of 511, say prematurely that "Britain, abandoned by the Romans, passed into the power of the Saxons" and provide information about Saint Germanus and his visit or visits to Britain, though again this text has received considerable academic deconstruction.
 The work of Procopius, another 6th-century Byzantine writer, makes some references to Britain, though the accuracy of these is uncertain.

-There are numerous later written sources that claim to provide accurate accounts of the period.
+Numerous later written sources claim to provide accurate accounts of the period.
 The first to attempt this was the monk Bede, writing in the early 8th century.
-He based his account of the Sub-Roman period in his Historia ecclesiastica gentis Anglorum (written around 731) heavily on Gildas, though he tried to provide dates for the events Gildas describes.
+He based his account of the sub-Roman period in his Historia ecclesiastica gentis Anglorum (written around 731) heavily on Gildas, though he tried to provide dates for the events Gildas describes.
 It was written from an anti-Briton point of view.
 Later sources, such as the Historia Brittonum often attributed to Nennius, the Anglo-Saxon Chronicle (again written from a non-Briton point of view, based on West Saxon sources) and the Annales Cambriae, are all heavily shrouded in myth and can only be used with caution as evidence for this period.
 There are also documents giving Welsh poetry (of Taliesin and Aneirin) and land deeds (Llandaff charters) that appear to date back to the 6th century.

-After the Norman Conquest there were many books written that purport to give the history of the Sub-Roman period.
+After the Norman Conquest there were many books written that purport to give the history of the sub-Roman period.
 These have been influenced by the fictionalised account in Geoffrey of Monmouth's Historia Regum Britanniae (History of the Kings of Britain).
 Therefore, they can only be regarded as showing how the legends grew.
 Not until modern times have serious studies of the period been undertaken.

-Later Lives of Celtic saints, although often unreliable, do provide some insights into life in Sub-Roman Britain.
-For example, there is a description of a dilapidated, but still occupied, Roman villa near Chepstow (probably at Portskewett) included in an account of a visit by St Tatheus; and the Roman ruins of Carlisle, as they were in 685, are described in a Life of St Cuthbert.
+Later Lives of Celtic saints, although often unreliable, do provide some insights into life in sub-Roman Britain.
+For example, there is a description of a dilapidated but still occupied Roman villa near Chepstow (probably at Portskewett) included in an account of a visit by Saint Tatheus; and the Roman ruins of Carlisle, as they were in 685, are described in a Life of Saint Cuthbert.